w3f/Grants-Program/applications/subauction.md

 - Media integration with upload to IPFS
 - NFT and funds locking on the network, exchange of those funds

-#### Candle Auction Type

-Candle auction is a variant of the English auction where the last part of the auction is randomized in the sense that it can be concluded anytime.
-This prevents bidders from leaving their bids to the last few minutes or seconds and it's fairer in the internet environment where bots can bid on behalf of the buyers.
-The configuration of such an auction will be very similar to the English one.

-#### Top-up Auction Type
+#### English Auction type

-This is a very popular auction type used by charities.
-Each participant will pay a "top-up fee" which is based on the bid he made minus the closest lower bid.
-This effectively means that each participant will pay the top-up fee except the first and the last bidder.
-The last bidder wins the auction, obtains the item, and only pays the item's price.
-We believe that bringing this kind of auction type enables entities to raise funds for good causes so that we can connect socially responsible projects with supporters and philanthropists.
+The most common type of auction is where the participants bid against each other and the highest offer wins.
+Auction will reach its end when one of the criterias are met, there is a countdown and when the auction is concluded, the highest bidder wins.
+An auction can have a time period between the bids.
+So for example if nobody made a better bid than the last one in 10 minutes, auction is concluded and the last bidder wins.
+An auctioneer can even end the auction in any moment he chooses (usually when he is satisfied with the price).
+There can be also various configurations parameters like auction length, minimum value of the next bid or list of invited participants (so called "permissioned auction").

 #### Auction type generalization